cirosantilli/algorithms/README.md

-Algorithms and solutions to algorithmic exercises in C++ and Python.
+Algorithms, data structures and solutions to algorithmic exercises in C++.

+Educational use only, for serious applications use real libraries like Boost.

 Non stdlib implementations are accepted, but you must provide an installation procedure.